-6.1.5.
 6.1.2.
 A web application

 The web application was developed with the application of Rest-API protocols.
 These protocols are widely used in all browsers, and almost any modern web application has them.
-As mentioned before, the web app doesn'tdoes not require installation, and any user who visits the www-site will be able to use it.
+As mentioned before, the web app doesn't require installation and any user who visits the www-site will be able to use it.

 The app was also built as a monolith, so a user should wait some time to process his images, and only one processor could do that.
-But, due to a server deploydeployment, the number of simultaneous connections increased, which enables processing many more images within different users.
+But, due to a server deploy, the number of simultaneous connections increased, which enables processing many more images within different users.
 No database was created, so the user could only see the result.

 It was also easy to modify the app because all users got the required update.
 At the same time, if an update has some bug, all users would suffer, and if the monolithic system crushes, it has to recover for a long time.
-Another pitfall was in the CNN architecture update - it wasn't possiblewas impossible to update the architecture "on the fly"; only reboot and immediate logout of all users were required.
+Another pitfall was in the CNN architecture update - it wasn't possible to update the architecture "on the fly"; only reboot and immediate logout of all users were required.